luiscruz/course_sustainableSE/2026/p1_measuring_software/g35_GoogleMeet-Zoom.md

 While the number of people transitioning to remote working has recently seemed to stabilized in Europe and in other places around the world, as reported by Eurofound researcher Oscar Vargas Llave, "The possibility of working from home hasn’t [been] sedimented in European workplaces".
 Thus, research into the energy usages of video conference applications remains relevant in this day and age.

-For the purposes of this research, the video conference applications to be investigated for energy usage are Zoom Workplace and Microsoft Teams.
+For the purposes of this research, the video conference applications to be investigated for energy usage are **Zoom Workplace** and **Microsoft Teams**.
 Both applications have native apps, and share similar features that will be experimented on, namely, the turning on and off of the camera, the sharing of screens, and the blurring of the background.

 ## Research Objectives